alanmitchell/fnsb-benchmark/README.md

 # fnsb-benchmark
 Creates Utility Energy Benchmarking Reports for the Fairbanks North Star Borough and Buildings found in the Alaska Housing Finance Corporation ARIS database.
+A sample web site created with this script is available [here](http://benchmark.ahfc.webfactional.com/).

 ## Prerequisites
 If you are running the Anaconda distribution of Python, you should have all of the